A colored sl(N)-homology for links in S^3: Introduction

 The chain complex associated to a knotted MOY graph is defined in Section \ref{sec-chain-complex-def}.
-We resolve each colored tangle diagram into a collection of MOY graphs as in \cite{MOY}.
-Then we build a chain complex using the matrix factorizations associated to these MOY graphs in two steps.
-First, we compute the spaces of homotopy classes of morphisms between certain matrix factorizations.
-The result of this computation shows that the differential map of the chain complex exists and is unique up to homotopy and scaling, which implies that the isomorphism type of our chain complex is independent of the choices of the resolutions and markings in the construction.
-After that, we give an explicit construction of the differential map, which will be useful in the proof of the invariance.
+We resolve each knotted MOY graph into a collection of MOY graphs as in \cite{MOY} and then build a chain complex using the matrix factorizations associated to these MOY graphs.
+The homology of this chain complex is the $\mathfrak{sl}(N)$ homology of the knotted MOY graph.
+We observe that the graded Euler characteristic of the $\mathfrak{sl}(N)$ homology of a colored link is equal to its re-normalized Reshetikhin-Turaev $\mathfrak{sl}(N)$ polynomial.

-The invariance of the $\mathfrak{sl}(N)$-homology is established in Sections \ref{sec-inv-fork} and \ref{sec-inv-reidemeister}.
-The strategy of the proof is to use the ``sliding bi-gon" method to reduce each Reidemeister move involving edges with colors greater than $1$ into a sequence of Reidemeister moves involving only edges colored by $1$.
-This strategy was first used by Murakami, Ohtsuki and Yamada in \cite{MOY}.
-It was also used by Mackaay, Stosic, Vaz \cite{Mackaay-Stosic-Vaz2} and Webster, Williamson \cite{Webster-Williamson} to prove the invariance of the colored HOMFLY-PT homology.
-In Section \ref{sec-inv-fork}, we prove a key lemma of the invariance theorem, that is, the homotopy type of our chain complex is invariant under fork sliding.
-Once we have this, it is easy to prove the invariance of the homotopy type of our chain complex under Reidemeister moves using an induction based on Khovanov and Rozansky's result on the invariance in the uncolored situation \cite[Section 8]{KR1}.
-This inductive proof is given in Section \ref{sec-inv-reidemeister}.
+We prove in Sections \ref{sec-inv-fork} and \ref{sec-inv-reidemeister} that the homotopy type of the above chain complex is invariant under Reidemeister moves, which implies the invariance of the $\mathfrak{sl}(N)$ homology.
+In Section \ref{sec-inv-fork}, we prove the invariance of the homotopy type of our chain complex under fork sliding.
+With this in hand, we prove the colored invariance theorem in Section \ref{sec-inv-reidemeister} by reducing it to Khovanov and Rozansky's uncolored case \cite{KR1} using ``sliding bi-gons".

-Finally, we prove in Section \ref{sec-euler-char} that the graded Euler characteristic of the $\mathfrak{sl}(N)$-homology for colored links is the corresponding Reshetikhin-Turaev $\mathfrak{sl}(N)$-polynomial.